operator-framework/operator-sdk-samples/helm/memcached-operator/README.md

 ### Uninstalling

-To uninstall all that was performed in the above step run `make uninstall`.
+Run `make uninstall` to uninstall all that was performed in the above step.

 ### Troubleshooting